Oussamarah/RAG_IMPLEMENTATION/README.md

 # RAG_IMPLEMENTATION
-This project aims to implement the RAG implementation pipeline while describing and covering almost all available methods for each element of the pipeline.
+This project covers the RAG implementation pipeline while describing/including almost all available implementation methods for each component of the pipeline.